 Financial Inclusion.
 We are focused on addressing financial inclusion, reaching people without access to an electronic account that allows them to store and use money.
-In 2014, we worked with governments across several geographies to develop and roll out electronic payments solutions and social payment distribution mechanisms.
+In 2015, we worked with governments across several geographies to develop and roll out electronic payments solutions and social payment distribution mechanisms.

 Acquisitions and Investments.
-In 2014, we acquired eight new businesses focused on expanding our footprint and enhancing critical capabilities, particularly around core processing activities, digital and mobile solutions and loyalty and rewards.
+In 2015, we acquired two new businesses focused on expanding our footprint and enhancing critical capabilities, including in the area of data analytics with the acquisition of Applied Predictive Technologies.